 You can read more information by clicking on the Insights notifications.
 Here, actionable steps are shown to solve the listed issues.

-The Insights report also includes stats regarding various aspects of your site’s performance.
+The Insights report also includes stats regarding your site’s performance.
 For example, with a click, you can find the number of users in the previous week.

 Custom Google Analytics Dashboards